 This is due to the positive news coming from the US and their entry into the UK.

 Additionally, any more positive news should drive short squeezes as shorters close their positions.
-This should drive the APT stock price even higher.
+This should drive the APT share price even higher.

-Overall Afterpay showed explosive growth in 2018.
+Overall, the Afterpay share price showed explosive growth in 2018.
 They also have massive growth opportunities ahead with its move into the US and UK markets.

 However, further negative news about minors purchasing alcohol illegally using Afterpay could make the ASIC take action.

-Regulatory changes could restrict Afterpay and the service it provides, which could potentially complicate matters.
+In addition, regulatory changes could restrict Afterpay and the service it provides.
+This could potentially complicate matters.